-(7) Records of disciplinary actions shall be maintained in accordance with subsectionRegulation 6C1-4.026(3), F.A.C.

-(8) Disciplinary sanctions which may result in limits being placed on extracurricular activities and/or registration, do not take effect until any appeal requested has been completed.
+- (7) Records of disciplinary actions shall be maintained in accordance with Regulation 6C1-4.026(3). - (8) Disciplinary sanctions which may result in limits being placed on extracurricular activities and/or registration, do not take effect until any appeal requested has been completed.
 If no appeal is requested, the final action with respect to the above will take effect upon expiration of the appeal time.